-While the design will undoubtedly be polarizing, I’m a fan of the new PS5, even if it will prove far too large for the majority of entertainment centres.
-The console is massive, measuring 390mm x 260mm x 104mm if you opt for the version with a 4K Blu-ray drive.
-The digital edition will be slightly slimmer, but not by much, meaning you’ll still require a similar amount of space to house the console.
+While the design will undoubtedly be polarising, I’m a fan of the new PS5, even if it will prove far too large for the majority of entertainment centres.
+The console is massive, measuring 390 x 260 x 104mm if you opt for the version with a 4K Blu-ray drive.
+The digital edition is slightly slimmer, but not by much, meaning you’ll still require a similar amount of space to house the console.

 Around the back is the power input, an Ethernet cable port and two additional USB 3.0 ports, which will be perfect for accepting charging cables or connecting dongles belonging to a Bluetooth headset or similar accessories.
 Three is arguably the magic number, although I did find myself having to swap things out when transferring games onto the internal SSD via an external hard drive.

-It’s great to see that Sony has designed this console to be customisable within a matter of moments, and there’s even potential for custom designs and some truly fascinating limited edition bundles.
+It’s great to see that Sony has designed this console to be customisable, which has already led to some fun limited-edition bundles.
 Sadly, none of that is enough to detract from the PS5’s obtrusive size, which I still feel is likely to prove an inconvenience when trying to find a home for it in any modern setup.

 The console can be placed either horizontally or vertically in the included stand, which itself feels quite cumbersome to locate without fear of scratching the polar white exterior.
 Compared to the Xbox Series X, the overall build quality here feels like a notable step backwards.
 Microsoft’s console feels like a premium device in every way, while the PS5 feels toy-like and delicate, and might struggle in terms of form factor to sit alongside existing hardware.